selvaklnc/wmao/src/content/posts/leads-list-manager.md

 category: "Business"
 tags: ["business","marketing"]
 summary: "If you've spent any time in digital marketing, you've likely come across the phrase:"
+faq:
+- q: "What is SendSteed List Manager used for?"
+  a: |
+    <p>SendSteed is an email autoresponder and list management tool by LeadsLeap.
+It’s used to collect leads, send follow-up emails, broadcast messages, and manage your email list—all for free.</p>

+- q: "Is SendSteed really free to use?"
+  a: |
+    <p>Yes, SendSteed is completely free for all LeadsLeap members.
+You get full access to essential features without monthly fees, and you can upgrade later if you want more advanced tools.</p>

+- q: "How does SendSteed help grow my email list fast?"
+  a: |
+    <p>With built-in opt-in forms, email automation, and segmentation tools, SendSteed makes it easy to attract subscribers, follow up with them, and build trust—key steps to growing a responsive email list quickly.</p>

+- q: "Is SendSteed better than Mailchimp or GetResponse?"
+  a: |
+    <p>SendSteed offers many features similar to Mailchimp and GetResponse but with zero cost.
+It’s perfect for those starting out or wanting to manage their email marketing without breaking the bank.</p>

+- q: "Does SendSteed support double opt-in and GDPR compliance?"
+  a: |
+    <p>Absolutely!
+SendSteed uses <a href="https://www.likereply.com/compliance/double-opt-in-process">double opt-in</a> by default, ensuring your list remains clean and GDPR-compliant while also reducing spam complaints.</p>

+- q: "Can I use SendSteed to promote affiliate products?"
+  a: |
+    <p>Yes, SendSteed is ideal for affiliate marketers.
+You can build a targeted list and promote relevant offers through email series and broadcasts while following ethical list-building practices.</p>

 ---

 **The money is in the list.**